Kenneth D. Schisler: Career

 Schisler was admitted to the Maryland Bar in 1999 and began practicing as an attorney.
 He is also a member of the Talbot County Bar Association.

 In 1992, he was selected as a delegate for the Republican National Convention.
 In 1993 he got to serve as a delegate to Poland and Hungary as part of the American Council of Young Political Leaders.
 In addition, Schisler is a charter member of the Talbot County Young Republicans club.

 Outside of his political activities, Schisler is a member of Ducks Unlimited, an "international non-profit organization dedicated to the conservation of wetlands and associated upland habitats for waterfowl".
 He is active member in several environmental groups including the Maryland Ornithological Society, a group that focuses on the protection of birds, and Nature Conservancy.

-Schisler is also a member of the National Rifle Association, and the Sigma Alpha Epsilon fraternity.
+Schisler is also a member of the National Rifle Association of America, and the Sigma Alpha Epsilon fraternity.
 He was once a participant in Boys State, a leadership action program, which was sponsored by the American Legion of Maryland.

 Schisler has earned numerous awards including the Phi Eta Sigma Honor Society, (1987), the Outstanding Academics Award and The Humanitarian Award from Sigma Alpha Epsilon in the 1989-90 school year, and the Outstanding Greek Scholar from Salisbury State University, also during the 1989-90 school year.

 House of Delegates

 As a member of the Maryland House of Delegates, he was a Minority Whip from 2002 until 2003, Deputy Minority Whip from 1994 until 1997, a member of the Environmental Matters Committee, several subcommittees, and the Joint Committee on Chesapeake Bay Critical Areas from 1992 until 2003.
+He resigned as Whip in 2003 after his appointment to the Maryland Public Service Commission.
 He served as a member of the Department of Natural Resources Special Funds Work Group from 2002 and 2003 and the Joint Committee on the Selection of the State Treasurer in 2003.

 Schisler was the chair of the Talbot County Delegation and the Eastern Shore Delegation in 2003.
 He also served on the American Legislative Exchange Council, a task force on energy, environment, & natural resources.
 Furthermore, he served on a Solid Waste Management Task Force in 1998, the Governor's Task Force on Eastern Shore Economic Development from 1999 until 2001, and the Mid-Shore Regional Council from 2001 until 2003.
 Finally, he was on the Tri-County Council for the Lower Eastern Shore of Maryland from 2001 until 2003.